 (3) Where a beekeeper fails to give effect to any direction given by an inspector under this section, that direction may be given effect to by the inspector, at the expense of the beekeeper; and the amount of any expense so incurred may be recovered in any court of competent jurisdiction by, and in the name of, the inspector.

 [21.
-Repealed by No. 26 of 1993 s.
+Deleted by No. 26 of 1993 s.
 10.]

 22. Water to be provided